-How much does it cost to self-publish in India?
+How much does it cost to self-publish a book in India?

 The short answer: it depends.